 The Progressive Voice

-While our voice, writing style, and word choice vary per audience and business area, there are universal Progressive voice guidelines that should be followed in all of our written communications.
+While our voice, writing style, and word choice vary per audience and business area, these are general Progressive voice guidelines that should be followed in all of our written communications.

 We always consider the customer’s point of view (empathy) and show them how our tools, products, and service benefit them.
 Avoid adjectives—highlight real differences without overembellishing.
 By putting the customer first, we build trust and help them make informed decisions with confidence.
 The focus is on the customer, not us.